wingkwong/leetcode-the-hard-way/tutorials/basic-topics/Kadane2D.md

 >
 > You must write an algorithm with `O(rows*cols^2)` runtime complexity.

-For example, given the sorted input:
+For example, given the input:

 ```C++
 grid= [